Cosmetics regulations – Canada

 The Cosmetic Regulations of the Food and Drugs Act require that cosmetics sold in Canada be manufactured, prepared, preserved, packed and stored under sanitary conditions.
-In addition, manufacturers must notify Health Canada that they are selling the product and provide a list of its ingredients.
+In addition, manufacturers must notify Health Canada within 10 days that they are selling the product and provide a list of its ingredients.
 This helps ensure that cosmetics sold to consumers in Canada are safe to use and do not pose any health risks.

 TSG can help

 Our regulatory and scientific experts can help you get your cosmetic products to market.
 We can: